Listed below are topics to assist you in planning your special event on city property. Each topic area includes:

 – City of Toronto Statement of Commitment to Creating an Accessible City, Toronto City Council (August 2009)

-The City of Toronto supports the goals of the Accessibility for Ontarians with Disabilities Act (AODA) and encourages all event planners to make their events as accessible as possible to all members of the public.
+The City of Toronto supports the goals of the Accessibility for Ontarians with Disabilities Act (AODA) and encourages all event organizers to make their events as accessible as possible to all members of the public.

 To serve/sell alcohol in Toronto you need a liquor licence from the Alcohol and Gaming Commission of Ontario (AGCO).
 Depending on the type of licence you require you may also need additional documentation from the City of Toronto to support your licence application to the AGCO.